PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 A GUI that's appealing to a broad audience that is highly customizable, easy to program, and is solid with few bugs and rarely crashes (99% of the time it's some other error that causes a crash).

 PySimpleGUI is becoming more and more popular.
 The number of installs and the number of successes grows daily.
-Pip installs have exceeded 350,000 in the first year of existance.
-Over 300 people a day visit the GitHub and the project has 1,800 stars (thank you aweesome users!)
+Pip installs have exceeded 350,000 in the first year of existence.
+Over 300 people a day visit the GitHub and the project has 1,800 stars (thank you, awesome users!)

 The number of ports is up to 4.
 The number of integrations with other technologies is constantly being expanded.
 It's a great time to try PySimpleGUI!
-You've got no more than 5 or 10 minutes to lose.
+You have nothing more than 5 or 10 minutes to lose.

 Caution is needed, however, when working with the unfinished ports.
 PySimpleGUI, the tkinter version, is the only fully complete port.
 Qt is next.
 All of its Elements are completed, but not all of the options of each element are done.
-PySimpleGUIWeb is next in order of completness and then finally PySimpleGUIWx.
+PySimpleGUIWeb is next in order of completeness and then finally PySimpleGUIWx.

 # Features

 While simple to use, PySimpleGUI has significant depth to be explored by more advanced programmers.
 The feature set goes way beyond the requirements of a beginner programmer, and into the required features needed for complex multi-windowed GUIs.

-For those of you that have heard PySimpleGUI is only good for doing the most simplest of GUIs, this feature list should put that myth to rest.  **The SIMPLE part of PySimpleGUI is how much effort _you_ expend to write a GUI, not the complexity of the program you are able to create.**  It's literally "simple" to do... and it is not limited to simple problems.
+For those of you that have heard PySimpleGUI is only good for doing the simplest of GUIs, this feature list should put that myth to rest.  **The SIMPLE part of PySimpleGUI is how much effort _you_ expend to write a GUI, not the complexity of the program you are able to create.**  It's literally "simple" to do... and it is not limited to simple problems.

 Features of PySimpleGUI include: